Carradee/code-editor-aides/README.md

 # code-editor-aides
 Code editors are useful, and they can be made even better with text filters and scripts.
 Here are some of mine.

-## Terms

-Fine for personal use as long as attribution stays with it.

 ## Groups

 ### HTML Entities & Special Characters